25-MDDN242/letterforms-mderdragon/README.md

 I edited some of my parameter values to fix some interpolation as sometimes the limbs would spin awkwardly or in the wrong direction.
 This still occurs sometimes but for the most part her movement is natural.

 I wanted the default character to pay homage to the original inspiring emoji, so I positioned her limbs in the same way.
 I also had a go at turning her skin yellow but felt this somewhat clashed with the aesthetic of the font, and I could not figure out how to smoothly transition between the colours.

+I wanted to make the exhibition page more visually interesting and on-theme, so I drew up a stage foreground with audience seats and curtains.
+I matched the colour of the curtains and seats to her dress for cohesion, and made the background a dull blue as it contrasted against and highlighted the characters.